Last Updated on November 24, 2023 by Ch David

 Back to our interior labels, for your reference, in the image below you can see the most common style of the interior label seen on almost every LV bag, and the example in this image is the real vs fake LV Metis bag.

-As you can see from the replica vs authentic Louis Vuitton Metis bag comparison image above, the counterfeit bag has its text and stitching at the wrong thickness.
+As you can see from the replica vs authentic Louis Vuitton Metis bag comparison image above:

 So, whether your bag’s interior labels state that it was made in France, Italy, Spain or other countries, the thickness of the characters should be just like the one in the authentic example above.

-Of course, little variations (but very little) should occur from an authentic bag to another, but since Louis Vuitton cares a lot about the quality of their items, the text should be very, very close to the one in the legitimate LV Metis bag image above.
+Of course, little variations (but very few) should occur from one authentic bag to another, but since Louis Vuitton cares a lot about the quality of their items, the text should be very, very close to the one in the legitimate LV Metis bag image above.

 More precisely, the label which we have to talk about right now can be seen on bags such as the real vs fake Louis Vuitton Neverfull bags.